akutsupis/waterpy/README.rst

         :target: http://www.usgs.gov/
         :alt: U.S. Geological Survey logo

-waterpy
+WATERpy
 ===============================

-*waterpy* is a rainfall-runoff model that predicts the amount of water flow in rivers. *waterpy* is a command line application written in Python using Click_, and is a complete conversion of the original rainfall-runoff model, called Topmodel, from Fortran to Python.
+*WATERpy* is a rainfall-runoff model that predicts the amount of water flow in rivers. *waterpy* is a command line application written in Python using Click_, and is a complete conversion of the original rainfall-runoff model, called Topmodel, from Fortran to Python.
 The specific version of